 - not paid during the period covered, such as staff taking unpaid leave

-Percentages based on fewer than 5 people are not shown.
+Values based on fewer than 5 people are not shown.
 Zero responses and salaries for less than 30 civil servants have been suppressed for GDPR special category data (more information is available in the detailed methodology document for this data).
 This is to protect people’s confidentiality, and because the numbers are too small to make reliable generalisations.
 These values are shown as ‘!’ in the data file.

-Figures are shown for the following 6 ethnic groups:
+Data is shown for the following 5 ethnic groups:

-This is because the number of people surveyed was too small to make any reliable conclusions about the 18 ethnic groups used in the 2011 Census.
+This is because the number of people surveyed was too small to make any reliable conclusions about any of the 19 ethnic groups used in the 2021 Census.

 3. By ethnicity over time

 |Time||Asian £||Asian Headcount||Black £||Black Headcount||Chinese £||Chinese Headcount||Mixed £||Mixed Headcount||White £||White Headcount||Other £||Other Headcount|

 Civil Service Statistics presents detailed information on the UK Civil Service workforce as at 31 March 2023, including on pay, diversity and location.